JareCoder/jemlap.fi/src/content/blog/junction-2024/index.md

 ---
 title: 'Junction 2024'
 publishDate: 2024-11-15
-description: 'Our journey and success at one of the Europs biggest hacakthons.'
+description: ´Our journey and success at one of the Europe's biggest hacakthons.´
 tags:
   - Hackathon
   - Docker